Tuurkevg/cybersecurity-advanced/notes/labo6.md

         msg: "'vi' binary is not found on this host."
       when: not vi_stat.stat.exists
 ```

-### Create a playbook (or ad-hoc command) that copies a file (for example a txt file) from the ansible controller machine to all Linux machines.
+### Create a playbook (or ad-hoc command) that copies a file (for example a txt file) from the ansible controller machine to all Linux machines

 `ansible-playbook -i ../inventory.yml vraag6`
 weer zoals altijd in labo 6 map op isprouter

 ```yaml
 ---
 - name: Copy file from Ansible controller to all Linux machines